 Squirrels belong to the rodent family along with mice and rats, but they are nowhere near the menace that they are.
 Learn a little bit about the life cycle of squirrels and their habitat.

 Habitat and Body Structure

 Every living thing has its particular habitat which suits its lifestyle and body structure.
-Similarly, squirrels have their particular habitat as well.
+Similarly, squirrels have a particular habitat as well.

 They are generally forest-oriented creatures, but over the years have adapted in urban, and suburban conditions.
-If you have a lot of green forest area around your home, some trees, plants or a garden, then squirrels are fairly common to you.
+If you have a lot of green forest areas around your home, some trees, plants, or a garden, then squirrels are fairly common to you.
 They are as agile on land as they are on trees.

 Squirrels follow a specific routine in their daily lives.
 They hunt for food after dawn and spend 4-6 hours on food searching.
 The rest of the day is spent resting, and sleeping in their nests.
 They live inside their nests during intense winters instead of hibernating and come out during the spring months.